Aks-Dmv/Co-CurricularProjects/README.md

 ![Decision](img/daphnecoursera.png?raw=true "Title")[photo of Daphne Koller taken from the TechCrunch website]

 ### This course has 9 programming assignments which we had to write in MATLAB.
 Each directory has a well written pdf file which explains the background of the problem and what you have to do.
-I have even included a README.md file in each folder detailing how to go about solving these problems.
 ### Disclaimer: I am not trying to help students cheat.
 These are just my insights.

 1. BN Knowledge Engineering